Rmot1202/Food-Menu-Website/README.md

 ## How to Use

-- **Home Page**: Explore the featured dishes and click the "See Recipe" button to view detailed recipes.
+- **Home Page**: Explore the carousel of featured dishes and click "See Recipe" to view detailed recipes.
+The "Food of the Day" section shows a new popular dish daily.
 - **Menu Page**: Scroll through the available dishes and view recipes.
-Load more dishes with the "Load More" button.
+Use the "Load More" button to dynamically load more content.
 - **About Page**: Learn about the business history, mission, and staff.
-- **Contact Page**: Fill out the form to reach out with inquiries or feedback and rate your experience using the star system.
+- **Contact Page**: Submit inquiries or feedback using the form and rate your experience using the star system.

 ## Future Enhancements

-- Add more recipes and categorize them.
+- Expand the recipe categories and add filters.
-- Implement a back-end system for handling form submissions and ratings.
+- Implement a back-end system for handling form submissions and storing ratings.
-- Add functionality to dynamically load more content when the "Load More" button is clicked.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Add infinite scrolling for the "Menu" page, automatically loading more dishes as the user scrolls down.

+#